thriveweb/davis-legal/content/pages/faq.md

       This usually occurs with barristers conducting criminal work in lower courts.

-      Many (probably most) barristers will only accept client briefs via a solicitor's firm - because pre-trial litigation work is often very labour intensive and is therefore best performed by a solicitor.
+Family law barristers will also often accept direct briefs.

+      Barristers who conduct complex cases usually will not accept direct briefs from the public.

+      Large and complex cases require a lot of pre-trial preparation.

+      This preparatory work is usually best performed by experienced solicitors who may, cost effectively, also delegate some aspects of the preparation to more junior legal employees.

-      Barristers must work as sole traders so they lack the human and other resources that a solicitors firm can devote to pre-trial paperwork.
+      Because barristers must work as sole traders they lack the human and other resources that a solicitor's firm can devote to pre-trial paperwork.

       Robert only accepts briefs via a solicitor.